Solution of the Critical Dynamics of the Mean-Field Kob-Andersen Model: introduction

 Remarkably, this phenomenology appears to extend beyond RSBGs.
-Indeed the dynamics of certain kinetically constrained models (KCMs) on mean-field geometries called Bethe lattices (BLs) exhibit qualitatively similar behavior \cite{ritort2003glassy,garrahan2011kinetically}.
+Indeed the dynamics of certain kinetically constrained models (KCMs) exhibit qualitatively similar behavior \cite{kurchan1997aging}, in particular on mean-field geometries called Bethe lattices (BLs) \cite{sellitto2005facilitated,sellitto2015,de2016scaling,sellitto2010dynamic,franz2013finite,ikeda2015fredrickson,ikeda2017fredrickson}.
+See \cite{ritort2003glassy,garrahan2011kinetically,HartarskyToninelli2025} for broad reviews on KCMs.
 BLs are finite-connectivity random graphs enjoying the so-called locally-tree-likeness, i.e.\ the neighborhood of a node taken at random is typically a tree (namely there are no loops) up to a distance that scales like $\log{N}$, where $N$ is the size of the system.
 This topological property, combined with a probabilistic argument, has been demonstrated to suffice for analytically solving the dynamics of a family of KCMs on BLs, known as Fredrickson-Andersen models (FA) \cite{perrupato2025theory,perrupato2024thermodynamics}.
-The solution of the dynamics of FA reveals that their critical behavior is governed by the same MCT equations as those found in RSBGs, as previously observed also in numerical simulations \cite{sellitto2015}.
+The solution of the dynamics of FA reveals that their critical behavior is governed by the same MCT equations as those found in RSBGs, as previously observed also in numerical simulations \cite{toninelli2005cooperative,sellitto2015}.
 This observation is particularly striking, given the fundamental differences between these two classes of models.
 Unlike RSBGs, where complex behavior arises from thermodynamic singularities, in KCMs it emerges from a purely dynamical mechanism known as \emph{facilitation} (which we will discuss later).
 As a result, KCMs are often presented as an extreme case in the debate over the origins of glassy behavior—specifically, whether glassiness stems from thermodynamic causes or is purely a dynamical phenomenon, a question central to the so-called dynamics versus structure dilemma.

 Another central problem is the comparison between the predictions obtained by the analytical study of the aforementioned mean-field models, and numerical simulations of supercooled liquids in finite dimensions.
 Indeed, the dynamical arrest transition characterizing both RSBGs and KCMs on BLs is not found in numerical experiments of finite-dimensional models of glasses, but rather a crossover from power-law to exponential increase of the relaxation time.
 The possibility is that such ``spurious'' transition is a consequence of the mean-field nature of the models.
 Perturbations around mean-field theory can be taken into account by a renormalization-group approach, which in spin-glasses leads to a set of stochastic dynamical equations for the order parameter called Stochastic-Beta-Relaxation (SBR) equations \cite{rizzo2016dynamical,rizzo2022stochastic}.
 The same program can be carried out also for FA \cite{rizzo2020solvable}.
 In both cases it is found that within SBR the arrest transition is turned into a crossover, as observed in realistic systems.
 An important observation is that given the analytical solution of the dynamics at the mean-field level, the SBR equations lead to parameter-free predictions beyond mean-field.
 This is one of the key reasons motivating the study of the dynamics of MF models, that in the case of KCMs has been solved only for FA.